 When it comes to putting together your dinner you have so many options here.
 Whether you want to stay classic and serve with a corn tortilla that's lightly toasted, serve over a rice bowl, or even a salad, you can't really go wrong.

 Whenever we make our Dutch Oven Carnitas we always have a few other things we make alongside it.
-Homemade Guacamole is a given, and so is our light brown rice recipe with the addition of a little lime and cilantro.
+Homemade Guacamole is a given.
+Our light brown rice recipe with the addition of a little lime and cilantro rounds out the whole meal.

 However, we keep our pickled red onions and pickled jalapenos in the house at all times.
 Seriously.
 If we start running low, I make another batch.
 They are too easy and too delicious to live without.